James Hamilton, 3rd Earl of Arran: Back in Scotland

 James Hamilton and Thomas Randoplh were at Alnwick on 6 September 1559.
 They went first to the Berwick Castle and met the Scottish reformer, Henry Balnaves.
 After a midnight ride through the Cheviot Hills, at one or two o'clock in the morning of Sunday 10 September 1559, he arrived in Teviotdale, and was re-united with his father at Hamilton Palace.
 His younger brother, Lord David Hamilton, was not so fortunate.
 David, aged 15, was arrested on 17 July 1559.
 David was first imprisoned in the Château de Vincennes and transferred in March 1560 to the Château d'Amboise wrapped or "muffled" in a blanket.

 Lady Catherine Grey

 In September 1560, Sarlabous, the French Captain of Dunbar Castle, tried to spread a rumour that Elizabeth's council had proposed an alternative marriage plan for Arran, with the English royal heiress Lady Catherine Grey, daughter of the Duchess of Suffolk.

-Arran was found to be enjoying the company of an Edinburgh merchant's daughter and daughter-in-law of Cuthbert Ramsay, Alison Craig or Craik.
-She was described by Randolph as "a good handsome wench" in December 1561, and the interference of the Earl of Bothwell, Lord John Stewart, Prior of Coldingham, and René, Marquis of Elbeuf led to an armed stand-off.
-Bothwell and Lord John Stewart may have been visiting houses in the town as part of a masque.